mossmatters/HybPiper/README.md

 `make 'MAXKMERLENGTH=67' LDFLAGS='-L third-party/zlib-1.2.3/ -lm’`

 ##Preparing your files
+HybPiper uses target sequences to first sort the reads and then extract exon sequences from assembled contigs, for each gene sepearately.
+In order to run HybPiper, you will need to prepare a "target file," a FASTA file that contains one or more homologous sequences for each gene.

+If sequencing baits were designed for several exons within a gene, you should consider concatenating the exons (in the appropriate order) in the target file.
+HybPiper will align assembled contigs to the full gene sequence and will separate exon sequences from intron sequences.

+If you are using HybPiper on data generated using HybSeq, the target file should contain the full-length reference sequences for each gene, *NOT* the probe sequences.
-**IMPORTANT**: If you are using BLAST to map reads to targets, you need a PROTEIN baitfile.

-If you are using BWA, you need a NUCLEOTIDE baitfile.
+**IMPORTANT: If you are using BLAST to map reads to targets, you need a PROTEIN target file.
+If you are using BWA, you need a NUCLEOTIDE target file.**

-Construct a "bait file" of protein sequences in FASTA format.
+Construct a "target file" of protein sequences in FASTA format.
 It is ok to have more than one "source sequence" per bait.
 The ID for each sequence should include the bait source and the protein ID, separated by a hyphen.
 For example:

 ```